Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: Electroluminscence Gain

 Each \iso{241}{Am} S2 spectrum is fit to this model using a $\chi^{2}$ minimization.
 The lower bound of the fit is set where the step function-to-exponential ratio is approximately 1:1 and the upper bound is set where the ratio is approximately 1:3.
 Representative best-fit functions within the fit range are shown in red in Figure \ref{fig:exFits}.
 The uncertainty in the endpoint fit from the bound choices is evaluated by varying the bounds and repeating the fits.
 The lower bound was varied between where the exponential component is approximately twice the step function amplitude and where the exponential contribution is negligible.
 The upper bound was varied between where the step function contribution is approximately 50\% of the exponential and where the step function component is consistent with 0.
 This study was carried out for each channel for the lowest and highest gain datasets and found to vary the endpoint fit by approximately 1\%.
 Other sources of uncertainty on the endpoint measurement include the SPE calibration and variation of the liquid level.
 As mentioned earlier, the variation in the SPE calibration over all datasets is less than 2.2\% for all channels.
 The precision of the level meter allows the gas gap to deviate in length by $\pm$ 7\%, resulting in an electric field that deviates by $\mp$ 1.5\%.
 An increased gas gap in isolation increases the single electron (SE) gain, while the simultaneous decreased electric field reduces the SE gain per distance~\cite{Oliveira2011_EL}, resulting in a net variation of $\textless$ 5\%.
 The combined uncertainty on the measured endpoint values is estimated to be $\textless$ 6\% for all datasets.

 Figure \ref{fig:S2GainXeConc} shows the best-fit $E_{0}$ values as a function of the nominal xenon concentration for each SiPM in the top assembly and for each tested cathode voltage.
 The quartz window on SiPM Ch 1 is opaque to 128 nm argon light, causing no photons to be detected in pure argon.
 At 1\% [Xe], however, the windowed SiPM observes significant light, likely at the Xe$^*_2$ wavelength, with a strength similar to those from the windowless SiPMs.
+The appearance of Xe$^*_2$ EL light also contributes to the increased EL signal size in the windowless SiPMs due to their higher photon detection efficiency (PDE) at longer UV wavelengths.
 For all cathode HV values, $E_{0}$ continues to increase from 1\% to 2\% [Xe], after which $E_{0}$ mostly remains stable.
 This trend is consistent for all SiPMs, suggesting a nearly constant ratio of detected EL light above 160 nm to below.
-The different signal sizes between SiPM channels are attributed to variability in the SiPM photon detection efficiency (PDE) value, which may arise from the different pixel sizes of the S13370-6075CN and the S13371-6050CQ-02 SiPMs, the application of different over-voltages, and the effect of the quartz window.
+The different signal sizes between SiPM channels are attributed to variability in the SiPM PDE value, which may arise from the different pixel sizes of the S13370-6075CN and the S13371-6050CQ-02 SiPMs, the application of different over-voltages, and the effect of the quartz window.
 In addition, SiPM signal crosstalk and afterpulsing may also vary between devices and contribute uncertainties.

 \begingroup \endgroup